MZHeader/MZHeader.github.io/_posts/2024-01-05-gone-phishing-for-infostealers.md

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/2cc1b5a0-0b00-4a0e-b6de-44a0cde031ca)

-There are lots functions typical of info-stealing malware, described below:
+There are lots of interesting functions typical of info-stealing malware, described below:

 **Finding and stealing sensitive browser information**